Universal Ground Rules

 - A player is not permitted to step or go into a dugout to make a catch.

 - A player is permitted to reach into a dugout to make a catch.
-If a player makes a catch outside the dugout and the player's momentum carries him into the dugout, then the catch is allowed and the ball remains alive as long as the player does not fall while in the dugout.
-See Rule 6.05(a).
+If a player makes a catch outside the dugout and the player's momentum carries him into the dugout, then the catch is allowed and the ballis dead.
+See Rule5.09(a)(1) Comment.

 - A batted ball in flight can be caught between or under railings and around screens.